Power Quality

-What is Power Quality
+What Is Power Quality

 Good power quality is characterized by the fact that the mains voltage actually arriving at the consumer matches the mains voltage promised by the utility company.
 Various factors have an influence on power quality:

-- Power generators and the structure of the distribution network of the power company
+• Power generators and the structure of the distribution network of the power company

-- Transmission of the mains voltage
+• Transmission of the mains voltage

-- Influences of the consumer
+• Influences of the consumer

 The reliability of supply depends on the extent to which an electrical distribution network fulfills its supply tasks within a specific period of time.
-Modern measurement technology such as our mobile or fix-installed power quality analyzers makes an important contribution to ensuring power quality in the low-voltage network.
+Modern measurement technology such as our mobile or fixed-installed power quality analyzers makes an important contribution to ensuring power quality in the low-voltage network.

 Without them, neither a statement about the quality of the individual characteristics of the voltage, nor the cause of disturbances could be detected.